B-R-P/KrutrimTranslate/README.md

 3. **Usage**\
    Follow `example.ipynb` to run inference using ctranslate2 model.

+**Google Colab**

+Please upload the `colab_inference.ipynb` file to Google Colab and ensure that a GPU accelerator is enabled.

 ## License
 This code repository and the model weights are licensed under the [Krutrim Community License.](LICENSE.md)